opturtio/2DPathFinder/Doc/design_documentation.md

 Implements the A algorithm, that combines the benefits of Dijkstra's algorithm with a heuristic approach to guide the search process, often making it faster by prioritizing promising paths.

 ### **JPS (Jump Point Search)**
-Implements the Jump Point Search algorithm, which is an optimized version of A* designed for uniform grids.
+Implements the Jump Point Search algorithm, which is an optimized version of A* designed for unweighted uniform grids.
 JPS speeds up the process by skipping over unnecessary nodes, making it faster in many grid-based scenarios.

 ## **Data Structures**
 The Data Structures contains classes that are essential for setting up, representing, and managing the graph and its elements, which are used by the pathfinding algorithms.